 The Seaweed Gatherer

 The Seaweed Gatherer is an ongoing jewellery collection materialised from gathered Scottish seaweed.
-The collection began with Iona Turner's undergraduate degree show at The Glasgow School of Art, Scotland in 2021.
+The collection began with Iona Turner's undergraduate degree show at The Glasgow School of Art in 2021.

 The wearing of these neckpieces are intended to strengthen one's bond with the sea and its creatures.